-Children who have an Education, Health and Care Plan or statement of special educational needs which names the Academy will be allocated a place at the Academy in accordance with their statutory entitlement.
+Girls who have an Education, Health and Care Plan or statement of special educational needs which names the Academy will be allocated a place at the Academy in accordance with their statutory entitlement.

-If there are more applicants than there are places available after the admission of students with an Education, Health and Care Plan or statement of special educational needs naming the academy, the following criteria will be considered, in order, to determine who will be offered a place:
+If there are more applicants than there are places available after the admission of girls with an Education, Health and Care Plan or statement of special educational needs naming the academy, the following criteria will be considered, in order, to determine who will be offered a place:

-- Children who are looked after or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, child arrangements order, or special guardianship order.
-(See below for definitions of children who are looked after or were previously looked after); - 2.
-Medical or social needs of the child Children for whom it is essential to be admitted to a specific school because of special circumstances to do with significant medical needs and or social needs.
-(See below for definition of medical or social needs of the child); - Medical reasons relevant to parent(s) Parent(s) where there are special medical reasons for seeking a place for their child at the school.
+- Girls who are looked after or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, child arrangements order, or special guardianship order.
+(See below for definitions of girls who are looked after or were previously looked after); - 2.
+Medical or social needs of the child Girls for whom it is essential to be admitted to a specific school because of special circumstances to do with significant medical needs and or social needs.
+(See below for definition of medical or social needs of the child); - Medical reasons relevant to parent(s) Parent(s) where there are special medical reasons for seeking a place for their daughter at the school.
 (See below for definition of medical reasons relevant to parent(s) and parent); - 4.
-Siblings Children with a brother or sister attending the academy in years 7 to 11 at the time of application.
+Siblings Girls with a sister attending the academy in years 7 to 11 at the time of application.
 The sibling link does not apply to students who are attending the sixth form in September 2017. (see below for definition of sibling); - 5.
-Children of staff of the school Children where their parent(s) has been employed by the academy trust at the academy for at least two years at the date of admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent); and - 6.
-Distance from home to school Places are allocated to applicants who live closest to the school.
-This must be the address where parent and child normally live and they must be living there on the closing date for receipt of applications.
-(See below for definition of distance).
+Children of staff of the school Girls where their parent(s) has been employed by the academy trust at the academy for at least two years at the date of admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent); and - 6.
+Random computer selection all except 60 places will be allocated on the basis of random selection made by computer after girls have been allocated places under criteria 1 to 5 above; - 7.
+Distance from home to school 60 places will be allocated to the girls who live closest to the school.
+This must be the address where parent and girl normally live and they must be living there on the closing date for receipt of applications (see below for definition of distance).